Global AI Regulations Everything You Need to Know

 Disclose AI use to affected individuals

-Document decision-making logic for high risk ai systems
+Document decision-making logic for high-risk AI systems

 Label AI-generated content appropriately